Gustavo Gayer: Comprova project

 In July 2021, the Comprova project, a pool of investigative reports between several broadcasters, investigated and reported on the video after showing an excerpt from a program on TV Sucesso, a TV Record affiliate that broadcast to 30 cities in the southwest of Goiás the partial result of a poll, saying: "if we don't get an auditable vote with a public count, Lula will be put in the presidency, even though 87.5% of the population rejects Lula and approves of Bolsonaro".
 The video has gone viral, being viewed at least 286,600 times on YouTube and Facebook.
 The information disseminated is considered manipulated, false and misleading, contributing to the discrediting of the Brazilian electoral system.
 The poll had no statistical value, having been carried out on WhatsApp without any control of respondents, and the result was not the one transmitted by Gayer.
 The section showing 87.5% had been obtained in the first few minutes, still with few responses, gradually dropping to 64.9% for Bolsonaro and 33.1% for Lula.
 In addition, contrary to what Gayer said, referring to a 2019 proposal by federal deputy Bia Kicis, the vote has already been auditable through various mechanisms since at least 2020.

 Fake news about Barroso

 In the same month, it misrepresented two statements by Luís Roberto Barroso, the Supreme Federal Court (STF) minister and current president of the Superior Electoral Court (TSE), falsely leading people to believe that the magistrate had already been in favor of the printed ballot, but that he was against it.

 Fraud in the electronic ballot box

-In August 2021, he published a video summarizing an interview in which Bolsonaro presents alleged evidence of fraud in the electonic ballot boxes based on a Federal Police investigation, claiming that, in the course of this investigation, the TSE would have admitted tampering with the software of the electronic ballot boxes in 2018, the year Bolsonaro was elected president.
+In August 2021, he published a video summarizing an interview in which Bolsonaro presents alleged evidence of fraud in the electronic ballot boxes based on a Federal Police investigation, claiming that, in the course of this investigation, the TSE would have admitted tampering with the software of the electronic ballot boxes in 2018, the year Bolsonaro was elected president.
 The video had been viewed more than 56 000 times on Instagram.
 The information propagated by Gayer was, however, false, and the TSE has never admitted to any tampering.